-This website provides a ‘one-stop-shop’ for information about Wisconsin’s schools.
+This website provides a ‘one-stop-shop’ for information about Wisconsin’s PUBLIC schools.
 Here, you can view trends in enrollment, proficiency, and a host of other information.

 Definitions for Key Terms and an FAQ are provided at the bottom of the page.
 Please use the district dropdown on the TOP LEFT to select the school district from the menu to view.
 This information is also available to download.
 Please select from the menu at the BOTTOM of the informational screen and select either image or PDF.